mathaou/showcase/public/files/post2.md

 *Oskar Stalberg, my introduction to WFC*
 ![](../images/oskar.gif)

 In the mean time, I was going to try and use React to make some kind of playable game with my map data, but I'm having some trouble getting that up and running.
 I'm also toying with the idea of redoing a large portion of this website in React, but I'm unsure.
-Could be good excercise, but I think I would rather build something from the ground up than replace what I have here.
+Could be good exercise, but I think I would rather build something from the ground up than replace what I have here.
 Plus, I've grown rather attached and this is a personal website, so I think I'm allowed some comfort.

 UPDATE: